I learn the most when I am quiet.

 It is seldom pretty.

-I am recovering from an unspecified bacterial infection.
+When I wrote this in late 2019, I was recovering from an unspecified bacterial infection.
 Not only was my MD unable to determine its origin, but we also couldn’t establish how long I’d be trying to overcome it.
+(I suspect it was COVID-19, but as yet, I do not know.)
 As she said when she diagnosed my hypertension after an extended period of sustained high stress, “a less stubborn person would’ve had a stroke by now.”
 That is not a compliment.

 Whenever I am forced to slow down, I collapse.